We envision a St. Louis region where all families, regardless of race, have the opportunity to thrive.

 Pamela Washington, Ph.D.

-Pam is a Gifted Specialist in the Webster Groves School District and Adjunct Professor at Maryville University teaching educators strategies to be culturally responsive in the classroom and meet the needs of their diverse students and families.
+Pam is a Gifted Specialist in the Webster Groves School District.
 She studies identifying underrepresented populations of students that are gifted.
-Pam is passionate about social justice issues and believes We Stories is a solution to bringing literacy and diversity into the lives of young children in a positive and natural way that will shape their lens of the world.
+Pam is an advocate for equity in education and social justice issues and believes We Stories is a solution to bringing literacy and diversity into the lives of young children in a positive and natural way that will shape their lens of the world.
+She was appointed by the State of Missouri to serve on the University of Missouri Commission examining the Diversity and Title IX programs for the university system.
+Pam has also been an adjunct professor at Maryville University.
 She lives in St. Louis with her husband and two daughters.
 Uptown, a story about Harlem, Unstoppable Octobia May and Snowy Day are titles they enjoy reading over and over.

 St. Louis County moms help white parents talk about race with kids.
 The Post Dispatch.
 4.11.16